paulabergman/intro-to-biostats-r/chapter1.md

 # Draw a barplot of the variable 'gender' in diabetes-dataset

 # Draw a histogram of the variable 'age' in cardiac-dataset

+# Draw a histogram of the variable 'bhr' (= "basal heart rate") in cardiac-dataset.
+Is there anything weird?

+# Draw a boxplot for cholesterol ('chol') in diabetes- data by gender.

+# Draw a scatter-plot for the variables maximum heart rate ('maxhr') and systolic blood pressure ('sbp') in cardiac-data

 ```